What is Kawasaki Disease?

 Symptoms of this “Red” Disease

-Kawasaki Disease has a range of symptoms including a characteristic and distinctively persistent high fever for five days or more, rash, bloodshot eyes, “strawberry” tongue, cracked, dry lips, redness of the fingers and toes and swollen glands in the neck.
+Kawasaki Disease has a range of symptoms including a characteristic and distinctively persistent high fever for five days or more – plus any two or more of the following symptoms – rash, bloodshot eyes, “strawberry” tongue, cracked, dry lips, redness of the fingers and toes and swollen glands in the neck.
 Kawasaki Disease can be present with some or all of these symptoms and symptoms often appear in series (i.e. not all at once).
-Incomplete Kawasaki Disease can be diagnosed with persistent fever plus two or more Kawasaki Disease symptoms.
+Kawasaki Disease in very young babies seems to have fewest symptoms – perhaps even just an unexplained fever and in ANY child with a persistent fever for five days Kawasaki Disease should be considered.
+Not every child with a persistent fever will have Kawasaki Disease, but early diagnosis and early treatment for Kawasaki Disease is critical as it reduced the risk of lifelong heart damage.

-Kawasaki Disease should always be considered in any child with unexplained persistent fever.
+We need parents and doctors to THINK Kawasaki Disease in any child with unexplained persistent fever.
 Kawasaki Disease is a serious illness.
 It can cause coronary artery damage – damage to the blood vessels in the heart, and can lead to acquired heart disease in children.

-Professor R Tulloh, Professor of Congenital Cardiology, Bristol Royal Hospital for Children and Societi Trustee
+Professor R Tulloh, Professor of Congenital Cardiology, Bristol Heart Institute and Societi Trustee

 Early Treatment is Key

 Children affected by Kawasaki Disease have much improved chances of a good recovery with timely diagnosis and the correct treatment.
 Studies show that children treated early have a lower risk of serious heart damage than those treated later.
-Doctors should aim to diagnose and treat children as soon as possible – at five days of fever or as quickly as practical after that.
-The risk of heart damage increases proportionately with increasing delay.
+Doctors should aim to diagnose and treat children as soon as possible – ideally before or at five days of fever.
+The risk of serious heart damage increases proportionately with increasing delay.